JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 **ART** {% include cite.html id="2018_Madry_A_p-iclr_tdlmaa"%}.
 This work first properly considered the optimization of the original *Adversarial Robust Training* saddle-point problem.
 As such, the authors have addressed each lower maximization by crafting *PGD* adversaries (see post on adversarial examples).
 In addition, they have shown that if a neural network is trained to be robust against PGD adversaries, then it will be robust against all first-order adversaries.

 **CAP** {% include cite.html id="2018_Wong_E_p-icml_pdaecoap"%}.
 This work propose a method to learn deep ReLU-based classifiers that are provably robust against $$\ell_\infty$$-norm bounded adversarial perturbations.
 To do so, the authors consider a *Convex outer relaxation of the Adversarial Polytope* allowing them to incorporate the theory from convex robust optimization and provide provable bounds on the potential adversarial error and loss of the classifier.
-In additionm, they provide an algorithm for certifying the robustness.
+In addition, they provide an algorithm for certifying the robustness.

 <img class="post-img" src="/images/posts/2018_Wong_E_p-icml_pdaecoap.png" alt="Non-convex adversarial polytope and its outer convex bound"/>

 **SDP** SemiDefinite Program

-## 3. Distributionally Robust Optimization with Adversarial Training
+## 3. Adversarial Distributionally Robust Training

 Distributionally robust optimization seeks to robustify against unknown distribution shift explicitly.
 To do so, related methods usually begin by postulating a class $$\mathcal{P}$$ of distributions around the data-generating distribution $$\mathcal{D}$$, and then consider

 $$
 \underset{\theta\in\Theta}{\mathrm{minimize}}\; \underset{P\in\mathcal{P}}{\sup}\; \underset{(x,y)\sim P}{\mathbb{E}}[\mathcal{L}(f_\theta(x),y)].
 $$

 **WRM** {% include cite.html id="2018_Sinha_A_p-iclr_csdrpatr"%}.
 The *Wasserstein Robust Method* considers a $$\rho$$-neighborhood of the distribution $$\mathcal{D}$$ under the Wasserstein metric, i.e., $$\mathcal{P} = \{ P\colon W_c(P,\mathcal{D}) \leq \rho \}$$.
 In addition, they consider a Lagrangian relaxation of the objective with fixed regularization parameter $$\lambda>0$$, thus resulting in the following optimization problem.